-The Board of Directors, on the recommendation of the Nomination and Remuneration Committee had been appointed Mr. Kapil Garg (DIN 01360843) as an Additional Non-executive Director.
-Pursuant to Section 161 of the Act and Article 74 of the Articles of Association of the Company, he holds office as an Additional Director up to the date of this Annual General Meeting ('AGM') and is eligible for appointment as a Director.
+The Board of Directors, based on the recommendation of Nomination and Remuneration Committee ("NRC") had appointed Mr. Brij Mohan Bansal (DIN: 00261063) as an Additional Director and also an Independent Director, not liable to retire by rotation, for a term of 5 years i.e. from February 12, 2021 to February 11, 2026, subject to approval of the Members.
+Pursuant to Section 161 of the Act and Article 74 of the Articles of Association of the Company he holds office as an Additional Director up to the date of the forthcoming Annual General Meeting ('AGM') and is eligible for appointment as a Director.
+The Nomination and Remuneration Committee has recommended the appointment and notice under Section 160(1) of the Act has been received from a member indicating the intention to propose Mr. Brij Mohan Bansal for the office of Director of the Company.